 Based on the court and the type of hearing, virtual could mean anything from a simple phone conversation with the judge to a full hearing with audio and video features.
 Delivery of subpoena notifications varied by jurisdictions and court types.
 These could range from paper deliveries for officers or civilians to online electronic subpoenas.
 Regardless of the delivery system, most of these proceedings were hybrid, with some participants in the court and others at a remote location, often in a correctional institution.

-2020 Forced Immediate Adaptation
+COVID Forced Immediate Adaptation

 As the pandemic spread from a few weeks to months, with little end in sight, courts nationwide were forced to examine how they did business.
 Expanded use of virtual courts was a natural step.
 However, some hurdles needed to be overcome.

 As stated earlier, some jurisdictions prohibited or limited the use of virtual court proceedings.
 The idea that a trial is an in-person opportunity to confront accusers and cross-examine witnesses is a cornerstone of our judicial system.
 Other jurisdictions simply did not have the technology to fully implement what was permitted.
 Although many courts followed the lead of business and education by utilizing online meeting platforms, such as Zoom or Skype, they were not always as reliable as desired.
-Finally, there is the matter of everyone involved not only having access to the technology but being proficient in its use.
+Finally, there was the matter of everyone involved not only having access to the technology but being proficient in its use.

 As 2020 ended and the pandemic continued much longer than originally expected, many of these issues were addressed.
 At least temporarily, courts were utilizing virtual technology when possible.
 The question then became, "Will this continue?"